-On November 16, 2020 just as Santa Clara County was preparing to return to the Red Tier of COVID restrictions, California Governor Newsom announced that along with most California counties, Santa Clara County would be required to go back to the restrictions of the most severe tier - Purple, in an effort to control the increasingly rapid spread of COVID-19.
+After a long winter rise in case infection rates and a continued upward trend of hospital and case infection number, the California Department of Public Health (CDPH) ended the Regional Stay Home Order across California on January 25, 2021.
+California Governor Newsom announced that along with most California counties, Santa Clara County would be required to go back to the restrictions of the most severe tier - Purple, in an effort to control the increasingly rapid spread of COVID-19.
+This action came as projected Intensive Care Unit (ICU) availability rose above 15%.
+Counties have returned to their assigned Blueprint tiers and are urged to continue safe practices.